excsn/fibre/ioc/README.USAGE.md

 ### Using the `resolve!` Macro

-The `resolve!` macro is the most ergonomic way to get dependencies.
-It panics if the requested service is not registered, enforcing a "fail-fast" policy where missing dependencies cause an immediate crash.
+The `resolve!` macro is the most ergonomic way to get dependencies **from the global `Container`**.
+It panics if the requested service is not registered.
+It cannot be used with a `LocalContainer`.

 ```rust
 // Resolve an unnamed service by type